Business Ideas

 Most startups fail not because of poor execution, but because they build something nobody wants.
 The cost of being wrong is high: time, money, opportunity cost.
 Validation reduces risk by testing assumptions before you commit.

-The statistics are brutal:
+The numbers are bleak:

 - 42% of startups fail due to "no market need" (CB Insights)